FoundersAS/DappForm/README.md

 ## Development

-Use `npm run serve` for convenience or start any web server with CORS hax enabled eg. `http-server --cors`
+`npm run serve` for convenience, otherwise you can start any web server with CORS enabled eg. `http-server --cors`

-Launch webpack `webpack --watch`
+`npm run develop` equivalent to `webpack --watch`

+## Deployment

+`npm run publish` to push content to github pages.